sechshelme/Lazarus-SDL-3.0-Packages-and-Examples/readme.md

 ### Mutex and Thread
 If you use `SDL_mutex` and `SDL_thread`, it can, at least under Linux, trigger a `runtime error 202`.
-To fix this, all debugging stuff has to be turned off.## Installation In order for SDL3 to run with Lazarus, the C-Libs must be installed.
+To fix this, all debugging stuff has to be turned off.
-The following links contain the sources of the latest stable version and DLLs ready for Windows.

 ## Installation
 In order for SDL3 to run with Lazarus, the C-Libs must be installed.
-The following links contain the sources of the latest stable version and the DLLs ready for Windows.
+The following links contain the sources of the latest stable version and DLLs ready for Windows.

 - [SDL 3.2.x](https://github.com/libsdl-org/SDL/releases)
 - [SDL_image 3.2.x](https://github.com/libsdl-org/SDL_image/releases)
 - [SDL_ttf 3.1.x](https://github.com/libsdl-org/SDL_ttf/releases)